xDeltoZ/AoE2DE-Playercolor-Generator/README.md

 There's also a non-linear version which in actuality just uses two linear interpolations instead of one.
 This creates a more vibrant look that makes the players easier to distinguish in-game.

+The project was created in Visual Studio, so I recommend using VS to run it.

 Feel free to upload any mods facilitated by this project on the official AoE2 DE mod forum or wherever you'd like.